 Susie Elliott was born in Fiji and is recently based in Nadi, Fiji, after years of living abroad.
 She trained as a visual artist at Wanganui, NZ at the UCOL where she studied printmaking.
 Her artistic practice explores ideas of landscapes, memories and the body.

-I am currently based in Fiji and am inspired by its island landscapes.
+"I'm inspired by Fiji's island landscapes.
 I want to examine it in a way that looks at landforms as presence or felt space.
-So something developed conceptually through storytelling in graphite and paint.
+So something developed conceptually through storytelling in printmaking, paint and mixed media.

 "As a painter printmaker, whether I'm painting or printing, everything starts with drawings.
 From here paintings and prints are developed on canvas, board or paper in oil or water-based media.
 I draw and paint in a semi-abstract expressionist style.
 I prefer woodblock printmaking to other techniques.
 I make pictures based on the feel of an idea.
 So that can influence what medium I may work with."